zhangjing1997/DroneVision_Landing/README.md

-# DroneVision_Duke_2019
+# DroneVision_Landing
-Team project for the course: ME555-Advanced Robotics System Design
+Team project for the Robotics course at Duke: ME555-Advanced Robotics System Design